First Time Home Buyer Guide: Programs and Requirements

 In certain situations, the rates of the two mortgages effectively offer an overall lower payment for the borrower when compared to a loan with mortgage insurance.

-No money down loans is a general term that refers to several mortgage programs.
-Most notably, the following 3 mortgages can be used with no money down from the buyer
+No and low down payment loans is a general term that refers to several mortgage programs.
+Most notably, the following 3 mortgages can be used if you’re looking for either no down payment or a low down payment requirement.

 - FHA mortgage